Celayix Home » How To Manage Predictive Scheduling Laws

 • Telling new hires how many hours they can expect to work

-Really, what this is all about is providing a sense of predictability of employee scheduling.
+Predictive is all about providing a sense of predictability within employee scheduling.
 For instance, employers will have to give their employees two weeks’ notice of work schedules.
-They will also pay employees a minimum of four hours for any cancelled shifts, or shifts with last-minute changes.
-But what’s really the driver in causing a union-like legislative movement?
+Now you might be wondering, what is the real driver in causing a union-like legislative movement?
+Well, we think it is the following:

 • Many businesses don’t need a consistent amount of workers on a daily & weekly basis